benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 From this follows, that the output of a team as a whole is always more important than the output of a single individual, no matter how experienced or productive they are.
 And as such, one can exhibit leadership, by putting their team's output before their own.
-In more practical terms, one could say: Put aside your own coding or other work, if you feel that by helping, teaching others the overall team output will increase

 Or to put it differently: If you measure yourself by your team's output, not by your own output, you sure are on the right track to show leadership.

 This can sometimes mean, that it seems your own work is less recognized, because you do work, that's not as tangible as code, such as onboarding documentation for new developers, a process description or a pair programming session with